Alloy Artifacts |

 The stub handle is fitted with a locking button to engage a hole in a tubular extension handle.

-The P-61 is a heavy-duty ratchet intended for several applications.
-The 1-1/2 hex opening can be used directly on the hex nuts for some large OTC pullers.
+The P-61 was a heavy-duty ratchet intended for several applications.
+The 1-1/2 inch hexagonal opening could be used directly on the hex nuts for some large OTC pullers.

-In addition, with a suitable adapter the ratchet can be used with 3/4-drive and 1 inch drive socket sets.
+In addition, with a suitable adapter the ratchet could be used with 3/4-drive and 1 inch drive socket sets.

 Fig. 36 shows one of the adapters available for the P-61 ratchet, an OTC P61-6 drive adapter going from 1.5 hex to 3/4 square drive.
 The adapter is marked with the OTC logo and model number.